Marko-Stajgar/Algorithmic-approaches-to-the-Traveling-Salesman-Problem/README.md

 # Algorithmic-approaches-to-the-Traveling-Salesman-Problem

-In this project i want to try and implement few algorithms for finding the shortest path through hamiltonian cycles in complete, weighted, undirected graphs, more popularly know as the Traveling-Salesman-Problem.
+In this project I want to try and implement few algorithms for finding the shortest path through [Hamiltonian cycles](https://en.wikipedia.org/wiki/Hamiltonian_path) in complete, weighted, undirected [graphs](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)), more popularly known as the [Traveling-Salesman-Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).

 The whole project is build using the [bevy](https://github.com/bevyengine/bevy) game engine and [nalgebra](https://github.com/dimforge/nalgebra).

 # How to install & run
-If you dont have rust & cargo installed, follow the guide for installation via [rustup](https://www.rust-lang.org/tools/install).
+If you don't have rust & cargo installed, follow the guide for installation via [rustup](https://www.rust-lang.org/tools/install).
 Then clone the repository and run using `cargo run`.

 # In-app console commands
-The in-app console is enabled from the start and doesnt need any further activation.
-To enter a command just start typing and hit enter.
+The in-app console is enabled from the start and doesn't need any further activation.
+To enter a command, just start typing and hit enter.

 List of commands: